TrainerHol/StrangeHousing/_docs/en/Jumping-Techniques/intermediate-techniques.md

 Ghosting is one of the latest tech discoveries in the realm of jump puzzles.
 It can be described as when furniture in a puzzle can be triggered into unloading and reloading in a specific sequence.
 Ghosting has similarities with Emote Slides in that anything that is happening on your screen goes on for you and no one else around you.
 It cannot be overstated that Ghosting happens entirely client side.
 It is completely unaffected by ping or the strength of your computer’s hardware.
 The results of Ghosting are the same regardless of any setup you may have.

+{: .warning}

-Before attempting one of these puzzles, it is very important that you follow these steps so you can see your surroundings properly!
+> Before attempting one of these puzzles, it is very important that you follow these steps so you can see your surroundings properly!

 **To view a ghosting puzzle correctly:**